Teacher in Charge: Mr J. Gunn, Mrs C. Roberts-Smith.

-14 credits in L2 Tourism/Geography or another Social Science subject, or by consultation with Mrs Roberts-Smith.
+10 credits in L2 Tourism/Geography or another Social Science subject, or by showing sound progress across subjects in 2025, or by consultation with Mr Gunn.
 A competent level of literacy is required.

 Note: This is not a UE approved subject.